LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

 ## A Simple Optical System

-Lets start by constructing a very simple Airy-like optical system, and propagating multiple wavelengths through it.
+Let's start by constructing a very simple Airy-like optical system, and propagating multiple wavelengths through it.

 ```python